pratima-b/pratima-b/README.md

 ###

-<h4 align="center">I'm a passionate Android developer 📱 with a keen eye for UI/UX design 🎨.
-With a strong foundation in software development 💻 and a love for crafting seamless user experiences ✨, I strive to create applications that are not only functional but also delightful to use 🚀</h4>
+<h4 align="center">I'm an enthusiastic developer with expertise in Android Development 📱, UI/UX Design 🎨, and AI/ML 🤖.
+I love creating intuitive mobile applications, designing engaging user interfaces, and leveraging artificial intelligence to build smart solutions.
+Always eager to learn and innovate, I thrive on challenges and continuously seek opportunities to grow and collaborate on exciting projects 🚀. 🚀</h4>

 ###